The Concept of Chakras or Energy Centers Of The Human Body

 That said, many present-day Indian gurus that incorporate chakras within their systems of philosophy do not seem to radically disagree with the western view of chakras, at least on the key points, and both these eastern and western views have developed from the Shakta Tantra school.

-Sahasrara or the crown chakra is said to be the chakra of consciousness, the master chakra that controls all the others.
+Sahasrara or the crown chakra is the source of the highest intelligence (prajnanam).
+Located at the tip or crown of the head, it is said to be the chakra of pure consciousness, the master chakra that controls all the others, and the destination of the rising Kundalini where upon one enters the state of Samadhi or unified consciousness without the distinction of subject and object.
 Its role would be very similar to that of the pituitary gland, which secretes hormones to control the rest of the endocrine system, and also connects to the central nervous system via the hypothalamus.
 The thalamus is thought to have a key role in the physical basis of consciousness.
 Symbolized by a lotus with a thousand petals.

-Vishuddha or the throat chakra is said to be related to communication and growth, growth being a form of expression.
+Vishuddha or the throat chakra is the source of sacred speech and related to communication and growth, growth being a form of expression.
+It is presided over by the fivefold Shiva (Panchavaktra Shiva) who performs the fivefold functions of creation and represented by the syllable HAM.
+Shakini is his associated Shakti.
 This chakra is paralleled to the thyroid, a gland that is also in the throat, and which produces thyroid hormone, responsible for growth and maturation.
-Symbolized by a lotus with sixteen petals.
+Symbolized by a lotus with sixteen turquoise petals encircling a triangle with a silver moon inside.

-Anahata or the heart/emotions chakra is related to love, equilibrium, and well-being.
+Anahata or the heart/emotions chakra is related to love, equilibrium, and well-being and acts as the source of emotional intelligence.
 It is related to the thymus, located in the chest.
-This organ is part of the immune system, as well as being part of the endocrine system.
+This organ is part of the immune system and the endocrine system.
 It produces T cells responsible for fighting off disease, and is adversely affected by stress.
-Symbolized by a lotus with twelve petals.
+Symbolized by a lotus with twelve green petals called the heart-mind, which encircles a yantra of two intersecting triangles, forming a hexagram, symbolizing the union of the male and female.
+It is represented by syllable YAM and said to be the seat of emotions and passions.

-Manipura or the solar plexus chakra is related to energy, assimilation and digestion, and is said to correspond to the roles played by the pancreas and the outer adrenal glands, the adrenal cortex.
+Manipura or the solar plexus chakra is related to metabolism, energy, assimilation and digestion, and is said to correspond to the roles played by the pancreas and the outer adrenal glands, the adrenal cortex.
 These play a valuable role in digestion, the conversion of food matter into energy for the body.
-Symbolised by a lotus with ten petals.
+Symbolized by a lotus with ten petals with a downward triangle at the center.
+It is presided over by Bradda Rudra, with Lakini as his Shakti, and represented by the seed syllable RAM.
+It is the source of physical and mental power, will and resolve.

 Swadhisthana or the sacral chakra is located in the groin, and is related to emotion, sexuality and creativity.
 This chakra is said to correspond to the testicles or the ovaries, that produce the various sex hormones involved in the reproductive cycle, which can cause dramatic mood swings.
-Symbolised by a lotus with six petals.
+Symbolized by a white lotus with six petals and a crescent moon inside.
+With Brahma as its presiding deity and Rakini as his Shakti, it is represented by the syllable VAM.
+As the charka which empowers the reproductive organs, it is the source of creative and reproductive power.

-Muladhara or the base or root chakra is related to security, survival and also to basic human potentiality.
+Muladhara, the base or the root chakra is related to security, survival and the basic human potentiality.
 This center is located in the region between the genitals and the anus.
 Although no endocrine organ is placed here, it is said to relate to the inner adrenal glands, the adrenal medulla, responsible for the fight and flight response when survival is under threat.
 In this region is located a muscle that controls ejaculation in the sexual act.
 A parallel is drawn between the sperm cell and the ovum, where the genetic code lies coiled, and the kundalini.
-Symbolized by a lotus with four petals.
+Symbolized by a lotus with four petals encircling a rectangle, with an inverted triangle in it.
+Ganesha is its presiding deity, with Dakini as his Shakti.
+LAM is the seed syllable.

 Suggestions for Further Reading